 Around 2010, Poland saw a resurgence of milk bars.
-These small and inexpensive restaurants were popular with those with a nostalgia for the past and the communist period.
+These small and inexpensive restaurants were popular with those with nostalgia for the past, especially with the communist period.

-When you think of a Soviet-style milk bar, you probably think of a no frills restaurant with a plain and dreary interior.
+When you think of a Soviet-style milk bar, you probably think of a no-frills restaurant with a plain and dreary interior.
 Milkbar Tomasza was not your typical milk bar.
-The interior was modern, chic, and inviting with black and white checkered floors, bright green accents, a white ceiling, and brick walls.
+The interior was modern, chic, and inviting.
+You had black and white checkered floors, bright green accents, a white ceiling, and brick walls.
 This was something I was not expecting for a milk bar.

 Though small, the dining room was bright thanks to the ample lighting and large front windows which allowed natural light in during the day.
 The room was quiet except for the sounds of the kitchen along with music playing lightly in the background